Amyyyyeah/Amyyyyeah.github.io/index.md

 ## About Me

-Hi, I’m a PhD candidate in Computer Science and Engineering at The Ohio State University, advised by [Andrew Perrault](https://aperrault.github.io/), with research interests in large language models (LLMs), reinforcement learning (RL), conversational AI, and multi-modal systems.
+Hi, I’m a PhD candidate in Computer Science and Engineering at The Ohio State University, advised by [Andrew Perrault](https://aperrault.github.io/), with research interests in Large Language Models (LLMs), Reinforcement Learning (RL), Conversational AI, and Multi-modal Systems.

 ## News